Crohn’s Disease and Long-Term Disability Insurance: A Claimant’s Guide

 Working With Crohn’s Disease

-If you can work with accommodations, like the ability to take frequent, unscheduled restroom breaks or work from home as needed, we encourage you to do so.
-However, over time, many people cannot maintain their jobs due to Crohn’s disease.
+If your employer provides enough accommodations for you to keep doing your job, like the ability to take frequent, unscheduled restroom breaks or work from home as needed, we encourage you to continue working.
+But over time, many people cannot maintain their jobs due to Crohn’s as the disease progresses and ADA accommodations are no longer sufficient.
 In these cases, applying for disability insurance benefits can help offset your lost income.

 Looking for Personalized Advice From an Insurance Lawyer?